-- The notes are backed by EUR 2 billion of financial receivables related to consumer loan contracts originated by Banco Santander, S.A.
-(Santander or the originator), granted to individuals resident in Spain for the purchase of consumer goods or services in general terms, and disbursed directly to borrowers. - Most of the receivables pay a fixed interest (97.7%) whereas the Series A Notes, Series B Notes, Series C Notes, Series D Notes, and Series E Notes (the Rated Notes) pay three-month Euribor plus a margin. - Interest rate swaps with notional amounts corresponding to the Rated Notes are in place to mitigate interest rate risk arising from the mismatch between the asset portfolio and the issuer's liabilities. - The transaction benefits from an 11-month revolving period during which the notes will not amortise and the issuer will use the quarterly principal collections to purchase additional receivables that the originator may offer subject to eligibility criteria.
+- The notes are backed by EUR 1.5 billion of financial receivables related to consumer loan contracts originated by Banco Santander, S.A.
+(Santander or the originator), granted to individuals resident in Spain for the purchase of consumer goods or services in general terms, and disbursed directly to borrowers. - The receivables from the provisional portfolio pay a fixed interest whereas the Series A and Series B Notes pay three-month Euribor plus a margin. - An interest rate cap with notional amounts corresponding to the Series A and Series B Notes' balance is in place to mitigate interest rate risk arising from the mismatch between the asset portfolio and the issuer's liabilities.

-- The amortisation of the notes will start at the scheduled maturity of the revolving period in June 2021 or may start earlier if an early revolving-period termination event occurs. - During amortisation, the repayment of the notes will be pro rata among Class A to Class F notes until a subordination event occurs at which point the amortisation of the notes will be fully sequential in strict order of subordination. - The interest payment of some subordinated series of notes may be deferred if certain triggers are breached, based on the portfolio performance. - The Rated Notes benefit from a fully funded amortising cash reserve that can be used to pay senior expenses and interest of the Rated Notes.
+- The transaction benefits from a 13-month revolving period during which the Series A to Series E Notes (the Rated Notes) will not amortise and the issuer will use the quarterly principal collections to purchase additional receivables that the originator may offer subject to eligibility criteria. - The amortisation of the notes will start at the scheduled maturity of the revolving period in June 2022 or may start earlier if an early revolving period termination event occurs. - During amortisation, the repayment of the notes will be pro rata among Series A to Series E Notes until a subordination event occurs at which point the amortisation of the notes will be fully sequential in strict order of subordination. - The Series F Notes do not follow pro rata amortisation rules and they amortise on each payment date according to the Series F Notes Target Amortisation Amount. - The interest payment of some subordinated series of notes may be deferred if certain triggers are breached, based on the portfolio performance. - The Rated Notes benefit from a fully funded amortising cash reserve that can be used to pay senior expenses and interest of the Rated Notes.